-Dr. Christopher Jones is a Professor at UC Berkeley and the Director of the CoolClimate Network.
+Dr. Christopher Jones is a UC Berkeley professor and the CoolClimate Network director.
 Like many who have examined the climate crisis thoroughly, he has told everyone the truth.
 The problem is well defined, conditions are critical, and a global solution is at hand.
 In other words, we know what to do.
-However, a more useful definition of the problem is to find out why global implementation will not occur.
+However, a more helpful definition of the problem is to find out why global implementation will not occur.

 The largest source of greenhouse gas emissions from human activities in the United States is from burning fossil fuels for electricity, heat, and transportation.

-After a half-century of work by esteemed scientists, the paradox of self-interest continues to allow for thousands of successful micro-projects to be funded.
-Yet, at the same time, the implementorsconsistently agree to a global failure.
+After a half-century of work by esteemed scientists, the self-interest paradox continues to allow thousands of successful micro-projects to be funded.
+Yet, simultaneously, the implementorsconsistently agree to a global failure.
 Despite tangible micro-efforts and these life-affirming successes, it seems the global breakdown is not regulatory, nor is it architectural or engineering.
 It is not due to the inadequate investment in technology or the lack of enforcement.
 The truth is far more fundamental.
-Members of the fossil fuel industry passively accept a different path regarding global action on climate change.
-They will play the barometric-bomb game on a rapidly spinning climate roulette wheel.
-This is a strategic business decision well outside of tactical public controls.
-Perhaps a nonstrategic approach is an essential complement to the required response of science.
-After all, since the very first crack of lightning threw Homo sapiens to the ground, wind, rain, and thunder have been numinously controlling.

 Fingers and Toes Solution

-A fingers-and-toes acquisition is available to reset reinvestment patterns to 100% clean energy.
+A fingers-and-toes acquisition can reset reinvestment patterns to 100% clean energy.
 This is not a radical step.
-According to Richard Heede at the Climate Accountability Institute, as reported by Matthew Taylor and Jonathan Watts for The Guardian, twelve of the 20 companies are state-owned.
+According to Richard Heede at the Climate Accountability Institute, as Matthew Taylor and Jonathan Watts reported for The Guardian, twelve of the 20 companies are state-owned.
 Climate accountability is possible because the problem is well defined, conditions are critical, and a global solution is at hand.

 The global and national policy framework states all people live with risk.
 That policy includes recognizing a scale that exhibits risk levels by location, occupation, socioeconomic conditions, and many other factors.
 This, too, is an evasion process.
 The actuarial tables are available to anyone capable of conducting a premium price check by zip code.
 In a grueling process, a team of public-interest research individuals can work with web-crawling sites such as Policy Genius to analyze sophisticated pricing that obscures the public cost.